 Now, of course, this won’t always be possible.
 But even in such cases, you can still show them that they’re being heard by having one of your Product Managers directly explain why a particular feature isn’t being built, for example.

-But as long as you always strive to deliver your customers the best experience possible, high CSAT scores will follow.
+Make sure to tailor this action plan to improve customer satisfaction to your needs.
+The truth is, as long as you always strive to deliver your customers the best experience possible, high CSAT scores will follow.